 c.
-Non-Competitive Procurement Contracts In Excess of Simplified Acquisition Threshold
+Non-Competitive Procurement Contracts In Excess of Simplified Acquisition Threshold d.
+Pre-Agreement Cost Approvals

-If an applicant proposes to make one or more non-competitive procurements of products or services, where the non-competitive procurement will exceed the simplified acquisition threshold (also known as the small purchase threshold), which is currently set at \$150,000, the application should address the considerations outlined in the OJP Financial Guide.
+If an applicant proposes to make one or more non-competitive procurements of products or services, where the non-competitive procurement will exceed the simplified acquisition threshold (also known as the small purchase threshold), which is currently set at \$150,000, the application should address the considerations outlined in the Financial Guide.